Why Go Dairy-Free?

 - Butter: Earth Balance and Soy Garden are excellent vegan margarines.

-- Yogurt: WholeSoy, Wildwood, and Nancy’s all make soy yogurts and there are numerous other regional brands of vegan yogurt.
-WholeSoy might be the tastiest of the bunch and comes in both single-serving containers and 24-ounce tubs.
+- Yogurt: So Delicious, Wildwood, and Nancy’s all make soy yogurts and there are numerous other regional brands of vegan yogurt.

-- Milk: Soy, rice, almond, coconut, and even hemp seed milks are widely available, not just at natural food stores but also at just about every supermarket.
+- Milk: Soy, rice, almond, coconut, and even hemp seed milks are widely available, not just at natural food stores but also at most supermarkets.
 They’re sold both in aseptic juice boxes stored at room temperature, and in conventional milk cartons in the dairy case.
 Note that “coconut milk” may refer to a pour-it-on-your-cereal milk alternative that’s similar to soy milk, or it may refer to canned coconut milk which is a much thicker and fattier product perfect for Thai curries.

 - Cream Cheese, Sour Cream, and Mayo: Once again, you’re in luck.
-Both Follow Your Heart and Tofutti make superb vegan versions of cream cheese and sour cream, which are available at Whole Foods Market and Trader Joe’s, as well as many natural food stores.
-There are also several vegan brands of mayonnaise, including a sensational and widely-distributed product called “Vegenaise,” which is made by Follow Your Heart.
+Follow Your Heart, Daiya and Tofutti make superb vegan versions of cream cheese, which are available at Whole Foods Market and Trader Joe’s, as well as many natural food stores.
+Follow Your Heart and Tofutti also make vegan sour cream.
+There are also several vegan brands of mayonnaise, the most popular of which is Just Mayo by Hampton Creek, which is carried by Walmart, Costco, and natural food groceries nationwide.

 - Coffee Creamer: There’s no need to put cream in your coffee: both So Delicious and Silk make vegan creamers that blend perfectly into coffee.